wdrbork/allergy-alert/README.md

 Refer to this document for additional information on bug reporting practices: https://github.com/brycelelbach/cpp_bug_reporting_guidelines

 ### Known Bugs
-1. If certain ingredients have allergies, the website will not display those allergies since they are deeper down than our priorities for the project thus far.
+- If certain ingredients have allergies, the website will not display those allergies since they are deeper down than our priorities for the project thus far.
+- There is no recursive checking for if allergens are contained within ingredients for recipes.
+- Checking for plurals vs singular between allergens and ingredients only works if the only difference is an "s".

 ## Developer Manual